Cyber4tff/Rope/Home.md

 * Loads up all the necessary data to start swapping
 * Click to load.
 Loads in Target Videos, Source Faces, and the Swapper model

+## Changelog ##
+### Changes for Rope - Space Worm: ###
+* Updated video rendering to use Target Video parameters
+* Mousewheel scroll on the time bar to control frame position
+* Added an occluder model (experimental, very fast, make sure you download the new model-link below)
+* Greatly increased performance for larger videos/multiple faces
+* CLIP crashing fixed.
+Add as many words as you like!
+* Detachable video preview
+* Fixed most bugs related to changing options while playing.
+Adjust setting on the fly!
+* GFPGAN now renders up to 512x512
+* Status bar (still adding features to this)